OMG OMG OMG.

 These fudge brownies have a mixture of brown and white sugar for texture and THREE kinds of chocolate.
 Bars that get melted with butter because everything is better with butter, then cocoa powder that goes with the sugar/flour, and chocolate chips stirred in at the end because of course they are.

-The original instructions for this calls for using a pot to melt the butter and chocolate bars, then a bowl to mix the batter, but I’ve started doing the entire recipe in one pot (just let it cool for a minute first), and the brownies turn out great every time!
+The original instructions for this calls for using a pot to melt the butter and chocolate bars, then a bowl to mix the batter, but I’ve started doing the entire recipe in just one saucepan/bowl (just let it cool for a minute first), and the brownies turn out great every time!
 I just measure everything in advance and whisk the dry ingredients together so that I’m completely ready to work quickly once the chocolate and butter are melted.

 Let the chocolate/butter sit for just a minute or two off the heat to cool.
 While this is happening I prep my pan, an 8×8 or 9×9 square works great for these.
 Then, stir the dry ingredients quickly in to the butter mixture.